TarasTurchenko/blog_creator_api/README.md

 App using [CaddyServer](https://caddyserver.com) for proxying and encapsulating app resources.

-Any request, except following, will proxied to `CDN_URL/blogs`
+Any request, except following, will proxy to `CDN_URL/blogs`
 - `/api/*` - Rails app
 - `/events/*` - ActiveCable connection
 - `/assets/*` - Rails app assets.
 Will proxy to local (in development) or S3 (in production)